 Nutritionally void, both the Hash Rounds and the Biscuit feel like leftovers from a bad 1980's school cafeteria.
 But even you in your Z Cavariccis would turn them down: A large Hash Rounds has 510 calories, more than the Loaded Omelet Biscuit!

 450 calories, 19 g fat (8 g saturated), 1,570 mg sodium, 5 g sugar, 24 g protein

 San Franciscans love their sourdough.
-But true San Franciscans wouldn’t toast it in salty, buttery-flavored oil, and wedge fatty ham inside.
+But true San Franciscans wouldn't toast it in salty, buttery-flavored oil, and wedge fatty ham inside.
 (It took you 5 seconds to read this blurb.
-Now read 25 Ways to Lose Weight in 5 Seconds!)
+Now read how to lose weight in 5 seconds!)